Jce750/1DV610_L2_Demo/README.md

 It is built for development environment only
 It should be run on local computer

+Installation:
+- install dependencies by typing 'npm install' in the vsc terminal

 Start:
 - Start by typing 'npm run dev' in the vsc terminal
 - start by hovering src/index.html right-click and select 'open with live server'